-The SendGrid-based SMTP proxy service provides email authentication, reputation monitoring, and dedicated IP addresses.
+The SendGrid-based SMTP proxy service provides email authentication and reputation monitoring.
 A basic set up includes 12,000 emails per month and excludes use in marketing campaigns.
-See SendGrid and Magento—Email Delivery.
-Simplified.

 Magento automates the SendGrid integration for Starter and Pro Integration environments.
 The Pro Production and Staging environments require manual provisioning and configuration during the IaaS hardware provisioning process.